Fiberglass repair tools for a basic repair.

 Mixing containers :

 Not all plastic containers are suitable to mix polyester resin in as polyester based resins, even if not catalyzed can quite easily start to deform/melt or even liquefy the bottom of the container causing leakage and or collapse of the container if left too long and should not be used.

-You may need one of these to mix up gelcoat paste or filler (bog) when your ready to finish off your fiberglass repair, these come in different sizes and shape, but you usually get a plastic one when you buy a tin of filler anyway which work well.
+You may need one of these to mix up gelcoat paste or filler (bog) when you are ready to finish off your fiberglass repair, these come in different sizes and shape, but you usually get a plastic one when you buy a tin of filler anyway which work well.

 Now these are good to have if your fiberglass repair article is flat to having a slight round in it.

 A piece of wooden dowel (broom handle) or small plastic pipe come in handy if your fiberglass repair has long corners in it as you can wrap your sandpaper around it to form a hard semi circle sanding block, good also for sanding inside or making holes bigger or cleaner.